|

 The advantages of the vegetarian diet are generally health and nutrition related.
 Of course, this assumes that the diet is based on sound nutrition and not just eliminating meat or animal products.

-*Vegetarians tend to eat more fiber.
+A vegetarian diet tend to include more fiber.

 Since plant foods are the fiber foods, and animal foods have little or no fiber, it makes sense that if you eat all or mostly plant foods, you will get more fiber.
 This is not to say that meat eaters cannot get enough fiber in their diet, but only that vegetarians may find it easier.

-Fiber, both soluble and insoluble, is found in plant foods, including fruits, vegetables, legumes, seeds and whole grains.
 It is generally fiber that gives texture to foods.
 Celery has crunch because of insoluble fibrous strings in its makeup.
 The snap when you bite into a fresh apple comes from the pectin fiber in its skin.
 Whole wheat bread has a rougher texture, from the bran fiber that covers the wheat kernel before it is ground into whole-wheat flour.
 Corn on the cob has a satisfying crunch due to the fiber in the outer skins of the corn kernels.

 All of the following foods contain significant amounts of fiber: